serverlessworkflow/specification/dsl-reference.md

 ##### Task Status Changed Event

-The data carried by the cloud event that notifies that notifies that the status phase of a task has changed.
+The data carried by the cloud event that notifies that the status phase of a task has changed.

 ###### Properties